Bill Gates: Cryptocurrency Is 'Rare Technology That Has Caused Deaths In a Fairly Direct Way' - Slashdot

 Absolutely absurd (Score:1)

 Does Bill sponsor Slashdot?
-(Score:2)
+(Score:3)

 Does Bill sponsor Slashdot for citing him so often?